- May 30, 2017

 - Posted by: Jaden Bales

-- Category: Business Transformation, Content Marketing, Digital Marketing
+- Categories: Business Transformation, Content Marketing, Digital Marketing

 At this point in the game, you probably know that the key to great content marketing is consistency, but for some, consistency has turned into excessive.
 Our friends at CMI say at least 73% of organizations are expecting to create more content in 2017.
 If you fall into this category, there’s a pretty high chance you’ve been producing daily or weekly content for months now, but aren’t seeing the traffic, leads, or conversions you were expecting from your content marketing efforts.
 For you, it’s time to do something radical.
 It’s time to stop creating so much content.
 Here are some reasons why: